emmanueljs1/nbe/NbE.lagda.md

         ... | pf
           rewrite subst-lemma₄ | subst-lemma₅ = pf
 ```

-With that out of the way, having proved the lemma that
+--->

+Let's focus on one of the lemmas we have proven:

-`Γ ⊢ t : T Ⓡ a ⇒ ∀ Γ′ ≤ Γ. Γ′ ⊢ t = ↓ᵀ a Γ : T`, we have:
+    Γ ⊢ t : T Ⓡ a ⇒ ∀ Γ′ ≤ Γ. Γ′ ⊢ t = ↓ᵀ a Γ : T

+We have defined our logical relation with the property that this lemma gives us
+that:
     Γ ⊢ t : T Ⓡ a ⇒ Γ ⊢ t = ↓ᵀ a Γ : T

-which is what we wanted our logical relation to imply,
+We now need to show that:

-so that we can then show that `Γ ⊢ t : T Ⓡ a` for `a = ⟦t⟧ (↥ Γ)`
+    Γ ⊢ t : T Ⓡ ⟦t⟧ ↑Γ

+With this, we can arrive at the definitional equality of a term and its normal
+form as obtained from our algorithm for normalization by evaluation:

-For this, we will establish that `Γ ⊢ t : T Ⓡ ⟦t⟧ (↥ Γ)`
+    Γ ⊢ t = ↓ᵀ (⟦t⟧ ↑Γ) Γ : T

-using the fundamental lemma of logical relations.
-First,
-we will need to extend logical relations to include
+To prove `Γ ⊢ t : T Ⓡ ⟦t⟧ ↑Γ`, we will need to extend our logical relation to
-substitutions and environments.
+include substitutions and environments.

-Similarly as for terms and values, a Kripe logical
-relation between a parallel substitution and an
+The relation `Γ ⊢ σ : Δ Ⓡ ρ` between a parallel substitution `Γ ⊢ σ : Δ` and an
-environment is defined inductively, though this time
+environment `ρ ∈ ⟦ Δ ⟧` will be defined inductively, though this time by
-by induction on the rules for parallel substitutions
-instead of by induction on types.
+induction on `σ`.

-A substitution from the empty context is always
-logically related to an empty environment, while
+A substitution from the empty context is always logically related to an empty
-an extension to a substition (σ , s / x) is logically
+environment, while an extension to a substition `(σ , s / x)` is logically
-related to an environment (ρ , a) if σ is logically
+related to an environment `(ρ , a)` if `σ` is logically related to `ρ` and `s`
-related to ρ and s is logically related to a.
+is logically related to `a`.

 ```agda
 instance